akihikodaki/dts/test_plans/ice_dcf_switch_filter_test_plan.rst

      sendp([Ether(dst="68:05:ca:8d:ed:a8")/IP(src="192.168.0.1",dst="192.168.0.2",tos=4,ttl=3)/TCP()/("X"*480)], iface="enp27s0f0", count=1)
      sendp([Ether(dst="68:05:ca:8d:ed:a8")/IP(src="192.168.0.1",dst="192.168.0.2",tos=4,ttl=2)/UDP()/("X"*480)], iface="enp27s0f0", count=1)

-   check the packets are not to port 3.
+   check the packets are not to port 0 and port 3.

 4. verify rules can be destroyed::

      testpmd> flow destroy 0 rule 0
+     testpmd> flow destroy 0 rule 1
      testpmd> flow list 0

-   check the rule not exists in the list. send matched packets, check the packets are not to port 3.
+   check the rule not exists in the list. send matched packets, check the packets are not to port 0 and port 3.

 Test case: MAC_IPV4_UDP_PAY
 ===========================